I AM NOT AN

 Reflection by Balbir Singh

-The process in making this work used the concept of I am not an Indian dancer and a single tree with branches growing out from it.
+The process in making this work used the bold concept of the statement I am not an Indian dancer? and a single tree with branches growing out from it.
 It is a useful starting point to investigate what this means in the context of these two dancers:

 Is it possible for contemporary dance to be understood, interpreted and translated through Indian dance?

-Can a contemporary dancer go deeper into his own identity, body and art form through experiencing how an Indian dancer makes sense of his dance?
+Can a contemporary dancer go deeper into his or her own identity, body and art form through experiencing how an Indian dancer makes sense of his or her dance?